siteshraj-prog/Smart-Grocery-Billing-System/README.md

+Project Overview

+The Smart Grocery Billing System is designed to mimic a small grocery shop billing process.

+#Users can:
+1.View available grocery items
+2.Select items to purchase
+3.Enter quantities
+4.Automatically calculate the total cost
+5.Generate and save a formatted bill as a .txt file

-# Smart-Grocery-Billing-System
+# Features
-The Smart Grocery Billing System is a simple, menu-driven Python application designed to generate grocery bills based on user input.
-It allows customers to select items, enter quantities, and automatically calculates the total amount.
-The system also generates a formatted bill and saves it as a text file for future reference.
+1. Displays all available grocery items with prices 2.Accepts item name and quantity
+3. Calculates item-wise price and total amount
+4. Generates a clean, readable bill
+5.Saves the bill to a text file (UTF-8 supported) 6.Uses functions and modular programming

+#Technologies Used
+Dictionaries
+Conditional statements
+Loops
+File Handling
+String Formatting